billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

 https://drive.google.com/file/d/1nET1D4HxH4avvljhaaRBcPIc6dYerNc4/view?usp=drive_link

-## IV.
-D-H Parametric Table of (assigned mechanical manipulator) description and computation.
+## V. D-H Parametric Table of (assigned mechanical manipulator) description and computation.

 **D-H Parametric Table** is a shortcut for finding homogeneous transformation matrices and is commonly seen in documentation for industrial robots as well as in the research literature.
 The D-H Parametric Table is consist of four parameters: